Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Methodology

-where \( h_k \) are the filter coefficients, and \( K \) is the filter order, i.e., the number of coefficients in the FIR filter.
+\textit{Spectral Filtering:} As an alternative to neural compression, we apply FIR filtering to manipulate the spectral characteristics of the audio signal in a controlled and interpretable manner.
+By selectively preserving or attenuating different frequency bands—such as low, high, or mid frequencies—we aim to suppress content-related information while retaining generative artifacts introduced by the synthesis model.
+An FIR filter operates by convolving the input signal with a set of learned or designed filter coefficients.
+Given a discrete-time input signal \( x^{(i)} = \{x^{(i)}_1, x^{(i)}_2, \dots, x^{(i)}_s\} \), the filtered output \( y^{(i)} = \{y^{(i)}_1, y^{(i)}_2, \dots, y^{(i)}_s\} \) is obtained via convolution: \( y^{(i)}_n = \sum_{k=0}^{K-1} h_k \cdot x^{(i)}_{n-k}, \; \text{for } n = 1, \dots, s \, , \) where \( h_k \) are the filter coefficients, and \( K \) is the filter order, i.e., the number of coefficients in the FIR filter.
 Zero-padding is applied when \( n-k < 1 \).
 This corresponds to a standard 1D convolution operation with one input and one output channel.
 By choosing appropriate coefficients, we can implement low-pass, high-pass, band-stop, or band-pass behavior depending on which frequency bands we aim to isolate or suppress.
-This enables a flexible residual extraction strategy that highlights synthesis-specific artifacts while reducing the influence of linguistic content and speaker identity.